dufferzafar/netuse/Readme.md

 # Network Data Usage

+I live on a prepaid internet plan that is usually capped to around 7 GBs per month.
+Monitoring my bandwidth usage is critical for me.

-While on Windows, I used [Networx](https://www.softperfect.com/products/networx/) to track my bandwidth usage, but I couldn't find anything similar for Linux so I created my own little thing - it's far from being perfect, but hey, it works!
+While on Windows, I used [Networx](https://www.softperfect.com/products/networx/) to track my usage, but I couldn't find anything similar for Linux so I created my own little thing - it's far from being perfect, but hey, it works!

 ## Screenshots

 **Standard statistics:**